IoT Edge Developer Webcast

 Have completed at least a Hello World Python exercise.

-Ensure you know how to change directories and run a Python3 program from your terminal (e.g. Bash on Linux, Cmd or PowerShell on Windows, Terminal on MacOS).
-Be aware that many Operating Systems come pre-installed with Python2, so make sure you’re able to run code using Python 3.6.x.
+Ensure you can change directories and run a Python3 program from your terminal (e.g., Bash on Linux, Cmd or PowerShell on Windows, Terminal on MacOS).
+Many operating systems come pre-installed with Python2, so you can run code using Python 3.6.x.

 Have an editor available to edit and save changes to the Python code.
 A simple text editor is sufficient, but something like VSCode is ideal.